mongodb/specifications/source/client-side-encryption/tests/README.rst

 Load each YAML (or JSON) file using a Canonical Extended JSON parser.

+If the test file name matches the regular expression ``fle2\-Range\-.*\-Correctness``, drivers MAY skip the test on macOS.
+The ``fle2-Range`` tests are very slow on macOS and do not provide significant additional test coverage.

 Then for each element in ``tests``:

 #.
 If the ``skipReason`` field is present, skip this test completely.